radareorg/radare2-book/basic_commands/seeking.md

 [0x00000014]>
 ```

 Observe how the prompt offset changes.
-The first line move the current offset to the address 0x10.
+The first line moves the current offset to the address 0x10.

 The second does a relative seek 4 bytes forward.